rnts08/flask-boilerplate/README.md

-NOTE: OBSOLETE Python 2.x environment!
+NOTE: OBSOLETE Python, plugins and environment!
 Do not use!

 YetAnotherFlaskBoilerPlate
 =================